maweeks/test-docs/docs/help.md

 ![Screenshot of gallery tab][screenshotGallery]

+Click the links to visit pages with more information about the photo competitions.

+View the images from previous photo competitions with as a slideshow or a list using the button at the bottom of the text.

 ### Info

-The info tab shows you details about all of the different interests around the pond.
+The info tab gives you general details about the pond.

 ![Screenshot of info tab][screenshotInfo]

+Available on the info tab is lots of additional links and details about the pond, this includes donatiion link, contact information and a link to the Fleet Pond Society website.

 [buttonLocation]: ./assets/images/help/buttonLocation.png
 [buttonMap]: ./assets/images/help/buttonMap.png